 Note on Curcumin's Absorption and Black Pepper

-Is essential to add a bit of black pepper whenever consuming curcumin in order to boost its absorption.
-Both, black and white pepper contains piperine which is the active component that fulfills this role.
+It is essential to add a bit of black pepper whenever consuming curcumin to boost its absorption.
+Both black and white pepper contains piperine which is the active component that fulfills this role.

 Most studies relate specifically black pepper to the consumption of curcumin.
-White pepper contains as much peperine as black pepper, suggesting it may also enhance curcumin's absorption, I was not able to find a study that directly links the two, so I would stick to black pepper.
+Although white pepper contains as much peperine as black pepper, suggesting it may also enhance curcumin's absorption, I could not find a study that directly links the two, so I would stick to black pepper.

 Red Pepper comes from a different plant and contains minimal amounts of piperine.

 How to cook lentils

 Lentils are easy to cook and are the perfect 1-pot ingredient.
 Just rinse them under running water once to clean them.
 Then, put them to boil with four times their volume of water, and that is it for a base for other things as dips and warm salads.

 Alternatively, you can stir fry some garlic and any onion, add the lentils and water directly on top of the "sofrito," and add some spices and herbs, such as curry, and turmeric, salt, and pepper.

 I hope you find this vegan creamy red lentil curry recipe as enjoyable as it is for us to make it to your table once a week!